Intermittent Fasting | Coffee | Cream | Sweetener | Conclusion | Studies

 As with oat milk, industrially produced omega-6 fatty acids predominate in this artificial drink.

-Furthermore, the soy itself is one of the three most frequently genetically manipulated crops in the world.
+Furthermore, soy is one of the world’s three most frequently genetically manipulated crops.
 Accordingly, over 90% of the canola, corn, and soy harvest comes from genetically manipulated plants.

 Why should your soy drink be non-GMO?

-On the one hand, this almost impossible to find out, and on the other hand, it is highly unlikely.
+On the one hand, this is almost impossible to find; on the other hand, it is highly unlikely.